thdoan/autofill-snippets/README.md

-# Autofill Snippets
+# Lightning Autofill Snippets
-This is a place to share your Autofill rules, exceptions, text clips, and variables with the world.
+Some useful autofill rules and variables to get you started.

 ## How to Contribute
 1. Click "Fork" in the top right to make a copy of this repository.